WOVNio/wovnrb/README.md

 The WOVN.io Ruby library is a library that uses WOVN.io in order to provide translations.
 The WOVN.io Ruby Library is packaged as Rack Middleware.

-This document explains the the process of installing WOVN.io Ruby, as well as set up and configuration.
+This document explains the process of installing WOVN.io Ruby, as well as set up and configuration process.

 ## 1. Install